TutorialDoctor/Software_Development/More-Info/server_tutorial.md

 This is an encrypted (secure/private) request.
 Sometimes you don’t want everyone to know what you are getting.

-[Another definition](http://techterms.com/definition/server) says that a servers is a computer that provides data to another computer.
+[Another definition](http://techterms.com/definition/server) says that a server is a computer that provides data to another computer.

 It may serve data to systems on a local area network (LAN) or a wide area network (WAN) over the internet.